 Proposition 2.3 shows that higher incentives affect the response function only when relative risk aversion is non-constant.
-To derive a hypothesis, we follow most of the economic literature (including recent papers on scoring rules such as OSKW or Andersen et al. 2009) and assume constant relative risk aversion.
+To derive a hypothesis, we follow most of the experimental economics literature (including recent papers on scoring rules such as OSKW or Andersen et al. 2009) and assume constant relative risk aversion with respect to income.

-$\mathbf{H_1}$ : The response function in $T_1$ is identical to the response function in $T_0$ .
+H1: The response function in T_1 is identical to the response function in T_0 .

-Since subjects' choices are not incentivized in $T_2$ , no theoretical prediction can be derived.
+Since subjects' choices are not incentivized in T_2 , no theoretical prediction can be derived.
 However, Holt and Laury (2002) suggest that treatments with high hypothetical payments and treatment with low real payoffs yield similar results.
-This leads to our next hypothesis. $\mathbf{H_2}$ : The response function in $T_2$ is identical to the response function in $T_0$ .
+This leads to our next hypothesis.

+H2: The response function in T_2 is identical to the response function in T_0 .